 Read the blog post on the September Theme – TECHNOLOGY

 Imagine a storeroom full of file cabinets full of paper documents being saved for legal requirements or historical purposes.
 Now imagine removing them, and storing the documents digitally.
 What would happen?
 In addition to saving paper and the resources used to print new documents, precious office space is now available and tedious hours spent by staff to organize and keep track of these documents are freed up for more meaningful work.
-In at least one office, when these file cabinets were removed, the floor actually bowed up as it was relieved of the weight of those documents and metal cabinets.
+In one office, when these file cabinets were removed, the floor actually bowed up as it was relieved of the weight of those documents and metal cabinets.

 We don’t really think about receiving bank statements, investment documents, and billing invoices by mail in Qatar because digital commerce has been widely embraced here.
 We’re lucky.
 Better service is more easily provided with electronic documents that one can access anytime, not worrying about losing them or finding them when needed.
 Offices that move from mailing paper documents to providing them electronically are able to slash budgets and reassign staff to more important work.